EYC (Episcopal Youth Community)

 The EYC, for 6th -12th graders, exists to glorify God by our words and actions, to serve others, to share the good news of Christ, and to strengthen our relationships with one another and with God.
 The path of discipleship in which we follow Jesus is a life-long journey; EYC is a great way to begin or continue on that journey for the youth of St. Andrews.

-Confirmation is Coming
+Confirmation Information is Available

 Talking About Race and Social Justice with Children and Teens